risawitama/verbose-potato/README.md

-## What do you call a fish wearing a bowtie?
-Sofishticated.
+## A magician was driving down the street and then he turned into a driveway.